Vision and School format

 The project activities are developed mostly in teamwork as in a true research environment, that is informal and of high quality in resources, competence and organization.
 Each student can differently contribute to project with ideas, software code or data preparation, design of new web interfaces, project presentation.

-(Lab is open all day, but group activities and leisure time are also part of the two weeks).
+(Lab is open all day, but group activities and leisure time are also part of the experience).

 The project is the main thread of activities and it constitutes a challenge for the working group, facing the problem of designing and building a new web-based service for managing and sharing of data (ecological and environmental interest, or social).